Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Introduction

 The paper is divided into two blocks.
-The first one concerns toric and semitoric fans and requires no prior knowledge of symplectic or algebraic geometry, while the second block, which consists only of Section \ref{sec_stsyst}, contains applications to symplectic geometry and will probably be most interesting to those working on differential geometry or Hamiltonian systems.
+The f\/irst one concerns toric and semitoric fans and requires no prior knowledge of symplectic or algebraic geometry, while the second block, which consists only of Section~\ref{sec_stsyst}, contains applications to symplectic geometry and will probably be most interesting to those working on dif\/ferential geometry or Hamiltonian systems.
 The structure of the paper is as follows.
-In Section \ref{sec_results} we state our main results, and the applications to symplectic geometry.
-In Section \ref{sec_algsetup} we define the necessary algebraic structures and prove several general algebraic results.
-In Section \ref{sec_toric} we use this new algebraic approach to recover classical results and about toric fans and in Section \ref{sec_semitoric} we generalize these results to semitoric fans.
-The last part of this paper contains applications to the symplectic geometry of semitoric integrable systems, where we will prove connectivity of certain moduli spaces analogous to the result in~\cite{PePRS2013} that the moduli space of symplectic toric manifolds is path-connected.
-Indeed, in Section \ref{sec_stsyst} we use the results of Section \ref{sec_semitoric} to study the connectivity of the moduli space of semitoric systems.
+In Section~\ref{sec_results} we state our main results, and the applications to symplectic geometry.
+In Section~\ref{sec_algsetup} we def\/ine the necessary algebraic structures and prove several general algebraic results.
+In Section~\ref{sec_toric} we use this new algebraic approach to recover classical results about toric fans and in Section~\ref{sec_semitoric} we generalize these results to semitoric fans.
+Indeed, in Section~\ref{sec_stsyst} we use the results of Section~\ref{sec_semitoric} to study the connectivity of the moduli space of semitoric systems.